The Disaster Recovery Mode function

 The administrator should immediately log in using the

-admin id, which will require the default password to be changed.
+id, which will require the default password to be changed.
+Then the

 Figure 1.
 Web GUI list of users defined on an appliance

-and if no network changes have occurred since the backup, then the network configuration after the
+network changes have occurred since the backup, then the network

 show interface and